ACV Buyer's Guide

 What Is Not Eligible for Arbitration Per NAAA Guidelines

-• Fluid Leaks: Minor leaks are common and not subject to arbitration unless excessive and undisclosed.
+• Minor Fluid Leaks: Small, routine seeps or leaks are common on wholesale units and aren't subject to claims unless they are severe and completely undisclosed.

-• Warranty Eligible Repairs: Any issue that is covered by an OEM warranty or is a known factory or inherent defect is not eligible for arbitration.
+• Warranty-Eligible Repairs: Any issue fully covered by an active OEM factory warranty, or recognized as an inherent manufacturer defect, is not eligible for auction arbitration.

 Can I Arbitrate a Red Light Vehicle?